Edigleison/drone-delivery/README.md

 `./mvnw spring-boot:run`

-- **drone-delivery-ui**: a web application (using react) that alows the user to select the input file and to send to the API and save the output file.
+- **drone-delivery-ui**: a web application (using react) that allows the user to select the input file and send it to the API and save the output file.

 To start the ui application you should execute the command below inside the directory **drone-delivery-ui**

 `npm install && npm start`